DalekCraft2/StructureEdit/README.md

-# TARDISSchematicViewer
+# StructureEdit

-Java OpenGL Viewer for .tschm files
+A Java OpenGL application for viewing Minecraft schematic files